Tethered Oral Tissues (TOTS) FAQs

 Do bottle-fed babies suffer from TOTS too?

 Yes!
 These treatments can significantly benefit bottle-fed babies as well.
-By addressing tongue and lip ties, bottle-fed babies can improve their ability to latch onto the bottle more effectively, eliminate the swallowing of air, reduce feeding time, reduce effort required to swallow, and minimizing discomfort.
+By addressing tongue and lip ties, bottle-fed babies can improve their ability to latch onto the bottle more effectively, eliminate the swallowing of air, reduce feeding time, reduce effort required to swallow, and minimize discomfort.
 Additionally, this can help prevent issues such as gas, reflux, and cholic which provides a more comfortable and satisfying feeding experience for bottle-fed infants.

 Some symptoms that may occur for infants and toddlers that use bottles for all or some of their feedings are: